erodola/ML-s2-2024/README.md

 Course material, 2nd semester a.y.
 2023/2024, Mathematical Sciences for AI

 ## News 🗞️
+- **29/04/2024:** The midterm sheet is published, scroll down to download it.
 - **24/04/2024:** Starting from **May 6th**, lectures will be held in **Aula C** instead of Aula Picone.
 - **20/04/2024:** Instructions for the **final exam** have been updated; scroll down to the Grading 📊 section for details.
 - **17/04/2024:** The **midterm self-assessment** will take place on April 29th.